3mdeb/96boards-docs-wiki/LatestSnapshots.md

 ```

 Then install the update using the downloaded files.
-Note that the ptable must be flashed first
+Note that the ptable must be flashed first.
+Wait for a few seconds after the bootloader has been rebooted to allow it to restart using the new partition table.
-Note also that the larger system file will take longer due to its size.
+Note also that the larger system file will take a few minutes due to its size.
 ```
 $ sudo fastboot flash ptable ptable-aosp.img
+$ sudo fastboot reboot
-$ sudo fastboot flash boot boot_fat.img
+$ sudo fastboot flash boot boot_fat.uefi.img
 $ sudo fastboot flash cache cache.img
 $ sudo fastboot flash system system.img
 $ sudo fastboot flash userdata userdata.img